NochnoyRitzar/McDonalds_IceCream_Machine_Analysis/README.md

 ## Summary
 Analyze data when McDonald's ice cream machines are broken to determine how much revenue they lose. <br>
 Analysis is very inaccurate due to wild guesses on a lot of factors and variables.
 Even hourly distribution of customers, no necessary 4-hour maintenance period, all-day restaurant schedule, ice cream selling all-day - those are assumed.
+### How to improve:
+* Use Apache Airflow for constructing pipelines for ETL
+* Use a specialized data warehouse to store and query data more efficiently (Ex: BigQuery or Redshift)

 ## How to run:
 ### To analyze
 ```